-Our primary water source is Lake Ontario which is treated at our Shoremont Plant in Greece.
+Our primary water source is Lake Ontario which is treated at our Shoremont Plant in Greece and our Webster Plant.
 We also operate the Corfu Plant, a small well supply in the Village of Corfu, and purchase water from the City of Rochester and the Erie County Water Authority (ECWA).
 The Distribution System Map in this report shows the typical service area for each of the treatment plants.
 The boundaries between the service areas change day to day as we manage the sources to optimize water delivery to our customers.

 The New York State Health Department has evaluated the susceptibility of water supplies statewide to potential contamination under the Source Water Assessment Program (SWAP).
 In general, the Great Lakes sources used by Shoremont and ECWA are not very susceptible because of the size and quality of the Great Lakes.
 Hemlock and Canadice Lakes, used by the Hemlock plant, are also not very susceptible because of their size and controlled watersheds.
 The well water used by the Corfu Plant is more susceptible but the confined nature of the aquifer provides protection against the few nearby potential contaminant sources.
 Because storm and waste water contamination are potential threats to any source water, the water provided to our customers undergoes rigorous treatment and testing prior to its delivery.